osisoft/PI-Adapter/V1/Installation/Uninstall the adapter.md

 ## Windows

-1. To remove the OSIsoft adapter program files from a Windows device, use the Windows Control Panel uninstall application process.
+1. To remove the adapter software from a Windows device, use the Windows Control Panel - Programs and Features utility.

     **Note:** The configuration, data, and log files are not removed by the uninstall process.